Technical due diligence

 DOMESTIC AND FOREIGN INVESTMENT FUNDS AND PRIVATE INVESTORS

 When can a DUE DILIGENCE be helpful?

 In the process of executing guarantees concerning a failed developer loan, it is necessary to have as much information as possible to help make decisions.
 In our Technical Due Diligence reports, we provide a direct approach in handling the current state of the property, debts and the legal situation with suppliers, municipalities and public entities, the status of energy provider procedures, terms and costs of termination, etc.

 CHANGE OF OFFICE

 When a company decides to change offices in order to increase or decrease its usable space, improve location, reduce rental costs, etc., it is convenient to have an independent analysis that examines different options, depending on the requirements of the company.
 Things need to be checked like if the building has documentary authorisation to technically allow its activity, if the appropriate maintenance has been performed and with which operators, compliance regarding accessibility and other applicable requirements, etc.

-In cases where a financial institution decides to proceed with the option of dation in payment, it is necessary for an expert to collaborate by issuing a Due Diligence to check the status of the property, and, above all, to check any documentation to be provided during this process by the previous developer to the notary.
+In cases where a financial institution decides to proceed with the option of deed in lieu, it is necessary for an expert to collaborate by issuing a Due Diligence to check the status of the property, and, above all, to check any documentation to be provided during this process by the previous developer to the notary.
 Only this way can a prospective buyer continue with the activity with all guarantees and available information.